supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. Make sure the following *Operation name* items appear: **List Storage Account Keys** and **Update Storage Account Create**.
 These are the operations that the KQL query you reviewed earlier will match to generate the alert. **Hint:** You might need to select **Refresh** to update the list.

+    >**Note:** You might not see the output of the logs at the Activity log, this might take sometime 30 mins or longer.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

 1. Select your Microsoft Sentinel Workspace.